 Radiofrequency ablation of the tongue is a minimally-invasive sleep apnea and snoring procedure that uses radiofrequency energy to tighten and shrink the base of the tongue and improve symptoms of snoring and sleep apnea.
 The treatment helps prevent the tongue from blocking the airway while sleeping.
 This in-office procedure usually takes less than 30 minutes and is performed using local anesthesia.

-Why is ablation of the tongue performed?
+Why is the ablation of the tongue performed?

 What does ablation of the tongue involve?